stephentse9527/interview-todo-list-app/readme.md

 ### How to run this project in local

 1.Please modify the setting in application.yml file:
+note: make sure you are setting up the sqlite url correctly.

 ```yaml
 # local keepie url as the default keepie url